Branjosef/immersive-mod-1-introduction-hashketball-review/README.md

 1. You can talk through the monitored solution for the test you are on

-A great way to start talking through the code is to share how you approached this test and how it lead to a solution.
+How do we talk through a solution?
+Well, start by describing it line by line.
+What is being sent into the method?
+How is that being changed or altered on each line?
+What does a particular line return?
+Under what circumstances would that line be invoked?
+What do you expect will be the final return of the method?

-2. You can lead while someone codes your solution to the test
+2. You can attempt to solve the test from scratch while someone else codes your solution

+Try solving the test without refering to your original solution.
+The code on the monitor should be commented out and pushed out of sight.
 If this is the approach you would like to take then see step 5 on how to go about pair programming.

 Note: Whoever goes first should talk through the `#game_hash` test.
 After that the next person to go should try pair programming for the `#num_points_scored` test.
 You can choose to talk through the code when it is your turn to go, but it is encouraged to pair program.

 ### Step 3: After each method have a discussion amongst your table

 If you had a different solution or approach to solving this particular test you should share your code.

+A nice way to approach this:
+- Identify lines of code that differ from your own
+- Ask the person who solved that code why they choose to solve it that way
+- Share your code and why you solved it that way
+- Ask for feedback

 ### Step 4: IMPORTANT: Do not rush!